0.05

 Rdkafka

 The rdkafka gem is a modern Kafka client library for Ruby based on librdkafka.
-It wraps the production-ready C client using the ffi gem and targets Kafka 1.0+ and Ruby versions that are under security or active maintenance.
-We remove Ruby version from our CI builds if they become EOL.
+It wraps the production-ready C client using the ffi gem and targets Kafka 1.0+ and Ruby versions under security or active maintenance.
+We remove a Ruby version from our CI builds when they become EOL.

-rdkafka was written because we needed a reliable Ruby client for Kafka that supports modern Kafka at AppSignal.
-We run it in production on very high traffic systems.
+rdkafka was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at AppSignal.
+AppSignal runs it in production on very high-traffic systems.

 Table of content